Karamveer200/decentralized-storage/README.md

 - Call the `retrieveFile` function with the following sample parameters:
   - `_uniqueId`: `1010` (must be same as what you have used in `storeFile`)
   - `_userAddress`: `0x6d6AB9655Bb96997dEE8453431eb81639b528878` (must be same as what you have used in `storeFile`)
 - Click on the transaction in Remix terminal and check the output.
-It should have you uploaded file details
+It should have your uploaded file details

 ### 7. Release payment to Storage Nodes (Can be configured in backend to get called bi-weekly)